oocran/oocran/README.md

 License
 =======

-This software is licensed under the `BSD License`.
-See the ``LICENSE`` file in the top distribution directory for the full license text.
+This software is licensed under the `Apache2 License`.
+OOCRAN is based on Django project with use the `BSD License`.
+See the ``LICENSE`` files in the top distribution directory for the full license text.

 Supported by
 ============